 How to buy ETH on peer-to-peer markets

 You can also buy and sell ETH on peer-to-peer markets.
-This allows you to purchase coins from other users, directly from the Binance mobile app
+This allows you to purchase coins from other users, directly from the Binance mobile app.
+To do so:

 With that said, ether can also be used similarly to traditional currency, meaning you can buy goods and services with ETH just as with any other currency.

 Heatmap of retailers that accept ether as payment.
 Source: cryptwerk.com/coinmap